Deep Unfolding of the DBFB Algorithm with Application to ROI CT Imaging with Limited Angular Density: Model-based iterative reconstruction

 \subsubsection{Cauchy data fidelity}

-When objects with high gradients (metallic wires or needles) do not belong to $G$, the error between the data and the reprojection of the estimate over $G$ contains outliers at the projections of those high gradients.
-The effect of these outliers is amplified by the angular under-sampling; it leads to streaks originating from these objects, i.e., from outside the grid.
-To avoid these outliers, we propose to decrease the influence of the largest errors between $\yb$ and the reprojection of $\Hb \overline{\xb}_{\rm G}$ using M-estimators.
-M-estimators have been used in ultrasound imaging \cite{Ouzir2019} and in CT reconstruction \cite{Kazantsev2017}, where the authors investigated their effect on ring artifacts that appear due to defective detector bins. \\ We focus on the Cauchy estimator $\phi$, one redescending M-estimator \cite{andrews2015robust}, defined as
+When objects with high gradients (metallic wires or needles) do not belong to the reconstruction grid $G$, the error between the data and the reprojection of the estimate over $G$ contains outliers at the projections of those high gradients.
+Angular sub-sampling of these outliers leads to streaks originating from these objects, i.e., from outside the grid.
+This means the data should not be trusted equally but through a statistical analysis different from measurement noise.
+To avoid the streaks, we propose to decrease the influence of the largest errors between $\yb$ and the reprojection of $\Hb \overline{\xb}_{\rm G}$ using an M-estimator. \\ Here, we focus on the Cauchy estimator $\phi$, which is a redescending M-estimator \cite{andrews2015robust} i.e., its derivative decreases to zero on $]-\infty,\kappa] \cap [\kappa,+\infty[$.
+It is defined as